 The platform at Middle Engine Lane can be accessed by a tarmac path which is wheelchair accessible.

 We regret that currently we are unable to offer wheelchair access to our carriages as the door openings are restricted to 55cm.
 Wheelchair users must be able to self-transfer onto the passenger carriages to ride on our heritage trains.
 As a heritage railway, we are exempt from certain aspects of the Equality Act.
 For further help or information, please email us at firstname.lastname@example.org

 Lightweight plastic chairs and bench seating with arms are available throughout the museum.

 There is no public telephone.
 Please approach staff at reception to order taxis or if you need to make an urgent phone call and they will assist you.

-All dogs are welcome at Stephenson Steam Railway.
-Dogs that are not assistance dogs are not permitted in the Museum building, but are welcome at the site in general and on the train, with owners requested to follow the site guidelines.
+Dogs are allowed on the trains and are welcome at the site in general with owners requested to follow the site guidelines.
 However, only assistance dogs are permitted in the Museum building.
 A bowl of water is available upon request and complimentary dog treats can be found at the reception desk.

-There is an induction loop in the Learning Room.
+There is an induction loop in the Learning Room and the shop.

 Talking Audio Guides and Listening Point

 Audio resources are currently under development.